Huybuiii04/Realtime-project/README.md

 Raw MongoDB Documents → Data Preprocessing → Dimension Creation → Fact Aggregation → PostgreSQL Star Schema
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Make your changes with proper testing
-4. Commit with clear messages (`git commit -m "Add new feature"`)
-5. Push to branch (`git push origin feature/new-feature`)
-6. Create a Pull Request

-### Code Standards

-- Use type hints in Python code
-- Follow PEP 8 style guidelines
-- Add docstrings to functions
-- Include unit tests for new features
-- Update documentation for changes

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- **Development Team** - Initial work and ongoing maintenance

 ## 🙏 Acknowledgments

 - Apache Airflow community for orchestration framework